'She was loved very much' - Mum pays tribute to vet who took her own life with equipment used to put down animals

-Ciara Michelle Murphy, 43, took euthanasia drugs and a machine from her own surgery and set them up at home.

-An inquest heard she was found in her own bed after setting up the equipment herself.
+Ciara Michelle Murphy, 43, was found at her home, a hearing in Chichester heard.

-Dr Murphy, originally from Dublin, had a history of depression and was seeing a therapist, the hearing in Chichester heard.
+Dr Murphy, originally from Dublin, had a history of depression and was seeing a therapist, the inquest heard.

 Dr Murphy was a senior partner at the Northdale Practice and had 24 hour access.